talhatariq1796/to-do-sample-app/README.md

 1. Toggle Task Completion: Users can mark tasks as completed or incomplete by clicking on a checkbox next to each task.
 2. Task Ordering: Completed tasks are moved to the bottom of the list, while incomplete tasks remain at the top, maintaining their original order within each group.

+3. Task Editing: Added the functionality so that user can edit the uncompleted tasks and provided the Editing form.

+4. Task Removing: Completed and tasks that are not completed can be removed.

+5. Toggle Description: hidden by default then user can toggler.

 ## Getting Started

 # To run the Todo List application locally: